Jonathan-KAB/25662026_E_Commerce_Final/SEAMLINK_THEME_UPDATES.md

 # SeamLink Theme Updates - Final Project Integration

 ## Overview
-Successfully integrated ECommRepo (SeamLink) styling and branding into the lab assignment to create a cohesive final project submission.
+Integrated the SeamLink branding and styling into the lab assignment to make it look like one cohesive project.

 ## Color Scheme Changes